| Understanding Transistor Functions In Electronic Circuit If you have been in the electronic

 sometimes (off signal).
 The moment you move the mouse or touch any key in the keyboard the CRT Monitor CPU will

 output an On signal to trigger Q135 again.
+If you understand the above circuit

 then I believe you have no problem in understand the start circuit in the LCD Monitor.
+The moment you power up a LCD

 Monitor, MCU will send an On signal to the start circuit and this signal will cause Q751 to conduct, and because